 The focus of DGRV’s work in India is to empower especially women, small farmers and rural communities by promoting the entrepreneurial cooperative and the cooperative values and principles of Self-Help, Self-Administration and Self-Governance through its Sector Own Control (SOC) Model.
 DGRV provides technical assistance and capacity building support to SHGs and FPOs, helping them to develop sustainable business models, establish good governance practices, and access finance and markets.

-Built on the successful pilot of SHG Sector Own Control (SOC), the project aims to up-scale and mainstream sector own control systems in order to contribute to the promotion of Self-Help-Groups and their federations to realize their full potential for engaging in microfinance and sustainable livelihoods.
+Built on the successful pilot of SHG SOC, the project work aims to up-scale and mainstream sector own control systems in order to contribute to the promotion of Self-Help-Groups and their federations to realize their full potential for engaging in microfinance and sustainable livelihoods.
 The SOC-model allows for strong governance structures within the Self-Help system and relies on capacity development for its members in order to enable them to manage and steer their own SHG.

 APMAS is an NGO with which a successful cooperation with the DGRV exists since 2007.
 In the South Indian states of Andhra Pradesh and Telangana, APMAS is the leading professional organisation in the areas of capacity building, strengthening and quality assessment of self-help groups and other local community-based organisations (CBOs) as well as in questions of securing livelihoods in rural regions.